 Author, Manchester University Press

-My first book, Mummified, The stories behind Egyptian mummies in museums, is published by Manchester University Press in June 2022, as a key title for Spring/Summer 2022.
+My first book, Mummified, The stories behind Egyptian mummies in museums, was published by Manchester University Press in June 2022, as a key title for Spring/Summer 2022.

 Disability Expert, University of Leicester